openshift/assisted-service/docs/baremetal-agent-controller.md

 # At the time of this writing, this requires the 1195 PR
 # mentioned below.
 export PROVISIONING_NETWORK_PROFILE=Disabled

-# By default dev-scripts uses the metal3 BMO image
-# clone the downstream version and set the path here.
-export BAREMETAL_OPERATOR_LOCAL_IMAGE=/path/to/your/local/clone
 ```

 The config above should provide you with an environment that is ready to be used for the operator,